Sylius/Sylius/UPGRADE-1.13.md

 # State Machine

-1. Starting with Sylius `1.13` we provided a possibility to use the Symfony Workflow as your State Machine.
-To allow a smooth transition we created a new package called `sylius/state-machine-abstraction`, which provides a configurable abstraction, allowing you to define which adapter should be used (Winzou State Machine or Symfony Workflow) per graph.
-Starting with Sylius `1.13` we configure all existing Sylius' graphs to use the Symfony Workflow.
-At the same time, all other graphs are using Winzou State Machine as a default state machine, and must be configured manually to use the Symfony Workflow.

-   Configuration:
+1. We have configured all existing Sylius graphs to be usable with the Symfony Workflow out of the box.
+   Winzou State Machine is still the default state machine for all graphs, but you can switch to Symfony Workflow via
+   configuration:

     ```yaml
     sylius_state_machine_abstraction:
         graphs_to_adapters_mapping: